 Hove Park is popular with local residents, dog walkers and runners.
-The park features a mix of large areas of open grass, mature trees, flower beds and recreational facilities.
+The park features a mix of large areas of open grass, mature trees, flower beds and recreational facilities including a miniature railway.

 At the eastern edge of the park is the ‘Fingermaze’, a piece of public sculpture carved into the park and lined with stone and lime mortar.
 The Fingermaze is a giant fingerprint which incorporates a Cretan labyrinth within its whirling design.
 You can find more information under the 'points of interest' section.